 - An employee begins accruing vacation on the date of hire, however, vacation cannot be taken during the first six (6) months of employment without prior written approval. - Annual accrual rate is based on length of service as follows: 3.077 hours per pay period or 80 hours per year during the first (5) five years of continuous employment.
-Thereafter, it accrues at the rate of 4.616 hours per pay period or 120 hours per year after five (5) years; 5.385 hours per pay period or 140 hours after ten (10) years; and 6.154 hours per pay period or 160 hours per year after fifteen (15) years. - Vacation will accrue continuously during active employment.
+Thereafter it accrues at the rate of 4.616 hours per pay period or 120 hours per year after five (5) years; and 6.154 hours per pay period or 160 hours per year after twenty (20) years. - Vacation will accrue continuously during active employment.
 Accrual starts on the first day of employment using the accrual rates detailed above.
 The actual hours of vacation accrued will be based on the number of straight time hours each biweekly pay period.
 The calculation of vacation earned to date will appear on the biweekly Sick/Vacation/Comp/Holiday Summary. - Vacation schedules must be coordinated and cleared with an employee's supervisor as far in advance as possible.
 It should be recognized that in some cases it may be difficult to provide adequate coverage of job responsibilities so therefore vacations may have to be deferred.
-The Authority encourages all employees to take vacations annually.

-- Vacation hours will accrue throughout the fiscal year, however the maximum amount of vacation hours that a Non-Exempt employee may carryover at the end of the fiscal year is limited to 480 hours.
+The Authority encourages all employees to take vacations annually. - Vacation hours will accrue throughout the fiscal year, however the maximum amount of vacation hours that a Non-Exempt employee may carryover at the end of the fiscal year is limited to 480 hours.
 Any hours in excess of 480 must be taken before the end of the fiscal year, or employees may donate excess hours to the catastrophic leave bank.
-An employee may carryover more than 480 hours only when prior written approval from Executive Management has been granted.
-There is no retroactive grant of vacation compensation for the period of time the accrued vacation compensation was at the cap. - All deductions from the vacation balance will be rounded to the nearest quarter hour.
-The shortest period of time that may be taken for vacation leave is one-quarter hour. - In most cases, no deduction will be taken from the accrued vacation balance of exempt employees for absence of less than half a day. - Vacation may not be taken before it is accrued. - Employees on unpaid leave do not accrue vacation time. - Upon termination, an employee will be paid for earned unused vacation.
+An employee may carryover more than 480 hours only when prior written approval from Executive Management has been granted. - All deductions from an employee's accrued vacation balance will be rounded to the nearest quarter hour.
+The shortest period of time that may be taken for vacation leave is one-quarter hour. - In most cases, no deduction will be taken from the accrued vacation balance of exempt employee for an absence of less than half a day. - Vacation may not be taken before it is accrued. - Employees on unpaid leave do not accrue vacation time.

+• Upon termination, an employee will be paid for accrued vacation.
 Otherwise, vacation is paid only if taken.